 Trinity Episcopal Church

 Walking into a church for the first time, or for the first time in a long time, can be intimidating.
 Please be assured that at Trinity, you’ll receive a warm, relaxed welcome.
 We’re genuinely glad that you’ve chosen to worship with us, and we look forward to meeting you.
 If you have children, we’re happy to see them, too.
-They are welcome to worship with you and we also have a nursery during our services for children under 5.
+They are welcome to participate in Godly Play and worship with you.

 What's in the service?